 This plan is like the Essentials, plus.
 You get everything mentioned above, but you also get everything you need to plan for emergencies.
 If you’re ever in a coma, the documents you fill out as part of this plan let you pick who gets to make your medical and financial decisions when you can’t, and it also tells them what you want those choices to be.
 (But pro tip, please actually tell the person you’ve chosen them, it would be a horrible surprise.)

-You get all of the above, times two.
-Both of you get a full last will and testament, and you each get to determine who you want to act on your behalf in an emergency.
+You get all of the above, multiplied.
+You can purchase up to six plans and invite your partner, relatives and even friends to complete their wills.
+For example, if you buy a family plan of 2 for you and your spouse, both of you get a complete will, and you each get to determine who you want to act on your behalf in an emergency.
 (And if you’re thinking “Well duh, it’s my partner,” you also have the very-encouraged option to dedicate a secondary person in all relevant cases.
 You know, in the actual worst case scenario.)

 Here’s a quick overview of the features, if you’re more of a visual learner.